juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 *    `-p$ports`: Only scan the ports I discovered from the previous scan.
 *    `--min-rate=1000`: Fast scan.
-*    `-sC`: Perform nmap default scripts scan.
+*    `-sC`: Perform Nmap default scripts scan.
 *    `-sV`: Do version detection.
 *    `-n`: Don't do DNS resolution.
 *    `-Pn`: Don't do host discovery.
-*    `-oN targeted`: Save the output to a file called targeted, using normal format.
+*    `-oN targeted`: Save the output to a file called targeted, using the normal format.
 *    `$IP`: This is the variable containing the IP.